Former ICM Chairman Berg opens new talent agency

-LOS ANGELES (Reuters) - Jeffrey Berg, former chief of Hollywood talent agency ICM, has formed Resolution, a rival firm, with veteran music agent Jeff Franklin.
+LOS ANGELES, Jan 28 (Reuters) - Jeffrey Berg, former chief of Hollywood talent agency ICM, has formed Resolution, a rival firm, with “Full House” TV series creator Jeff Franklin.

 Berg, who had chaired ICM for 27 years until October, will serve as chairman, he said in a statement on Monday.
-Franklin, a film and television as well as a music agent, will be chief operating officer.
+Television producer and music agent Franklin will be chief operating officer.

 Berg left ICM, where he was also chief executive, following a management buyout and restructuring, leaving Chris Silbermann in charge of the agency.